Zim2erman2/angular-mw741u/TUTORIAL.md

 ### Requirments

 - Hardware: PC with NVIDIA Titan GPU.
-For large resolution images, you need NVIDIA Tesla
+For large resolution images, you need NVIDIA Tesla P100 or V100 GPUs, which have 16GB+ GPU mem